axgkl/pds/setup/astro/README.md

 - `:echo &tw`    Shows the set value of a vim variable
 - `:echo &tw`    Shows the set value of a vim variable
 - `vip<Ctrl>VI`  Block mode vertical editing (rendered for all selected lines after <ESC>)
+- `:lua vim.inspect(package.loaded)` Print loaded packages, e.g. Python's "sys.modules".
+  Setting one to nil here will trigger a reload at next require of it.

 ...and 1 Mio others.
 [Live is a lesson.
 You learned it when you're through][lp] 🥲